 Personal Trainer Demographics, Current Practice Trends and Common Trainee Injuries

-Two articles on PainSci cite Waryasz 2016: (1) Quite a Stretch (2) Stretching for Flexibility
+One page on PainSci cites Waryasz 2016: Quite a Stretch

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.